Skip to main content

 Qualifying technologies

-New and existing business customers looking to take greater control of their electricity usage are encouraged to apply when installing qualifying customer-sited, renewable technology including:
+New and existing business and residential customers looking to take greater control of their electricity usage are encouraged to apply when installing qualifying customer-sited, renewable technology including:

 • Grid scale solar photovoltaic (PV) including community solar projects